kunal-kumar11/TeamCode2024/README.md

 - **Real-time code synchronization** using WebSockets for instantaneous updates across all users
 - **User-friendly interface** designed in React
 - **State and session management** on the server side with Node.js
-- **Rich coding environment** with Monaco Editor, including syntax highlighting and autocompletion
+- **Rich coding environment** with CodeMirror Editor, including syntax highlighting and autocompletion

 ## **Technologies Used**